Arawak language

-Arawak (Arowak, Aruák), also known as Lokono (Lokono Dian, literally "people's talk" by its speakers), is an Arawakan language spoken by the Lokono (Arawak) people of South America in eastern Venezuela, Guyana, Suriname, and French Guiana.
-It is the eponymous language of the Arawakan language family.
+Arawak (Arowak, Aruák), also known as Lokono (Lokono Dian, literally "people's talk" by its speakers), is an Arawakan language spoken by the Lokono (Arawak) Indigenous peoples of South America in eastern Venezuela, Guyana, Trinidad and Tobago, Suriname, and French Guiana.
+It is the eponymous language of the Indigenous Arawakan language family.

 Lokono is an active–stative language.

 History

 Lokono is a critically endangered language.
 The Lokono language is most commonly spoken in South America.
 Some specific countries where this language is spoken include Guyana, Suriname, French Guiana, and Venezuela.
 The percentage of living fluent speakers with active knowledge of the language is estimated to be 5% of the ethnic population.
 There are small communities of semi-speakers who have varying degrees of comprehension and fluency in Lokono that keep the language alive.
 It is estimated that there are around 2,500 remaining speakers (including fluent and semi-fluent speakers).
 The decline in the use of Lokono as a language of communication is due to its lack of transmission from older speakers to the next generation.
 The language is not being passed to young children, as they are taught to speak the official languages of their countries.